Classic Chicken Soup Recipe: The One That Actually Works When You’re Sick

 But the real reason we keep making this classic chicken soup week after week, year after year, is simpler than that.

-It’s because when Emma called from college that night – sick, alone, scared – I couldn’t be there to take care of her.
+It’s because when Emma called from college that night—sick, alone, scared—I couldn’t be there to take care of her.
 But I could walk her through making this soup over FaceTime.
-And when she took that first sip, I could hear the relief in her voice.
+And as she took that initial sip, I could perceive the relief in her voice.

 Food does something science can’t quite measure.
 It connects us when we’re apart.
 It says “I care about you” without needing words.